Van swerves into crowds in Barcelona's popular Las Ramblas district;...

-Van swerves into crowds in Barcelona's popular Las Ramblas district; police report dead and injured
+Van swerves into crowds in Barcelona's popular Las Ramblas district; 13 reported dead and more than 50 injured

-Spanish police did not immediately give details on the driver or a possible reason for the incident, but described the aftermath as "massive."
-A Twitter post by regional Catalan police said there were "mortal victims and injured from the crash" without giving specific numbers.
+Spanish police did not immediately give details on the driver or other aspects of the incident.

-The El Pais newspaper, quoted anonymous police sources, reported that authorities were treating the crash as a terrorist attack.
-The Barcelona-based La Vanguardia newspaper reported at least one dead and 20 injured, and the newspaper El Mundo put the death toll as high as 13, citing police sources.
-But the information could not be independently confirmed.

-El Pais and the AFP news agency also reported that a possible suspect was holed up in a bar.
-Gunshots were heard in the area, but the source of the gunfire was not clear.
+Regional police arrested one man in connection with the attack, Catalan police authorities announced on Twitter, without offering additional identification.
+They said there was no hostage situation in a bar in the city center, denying rumors that quickly spread in the confused hours after the van plowed through the crowd.

 Cities around the world have been on higher alert for vehicle-linked attacks after terrorist crashes in London, Stockholm, Berlin and other places in the past year.